frederik-jatzkowski/cantor/README.md

 - **Infinite, Implicit Sets**:
   In addition to [HashSets](https://go.dev/blog/maps), you can implicitly define sets using a [Predicate](https://proofwiki.org/wiki/Definition:Set/Definition_by_Predicate).
-  Such sets can represent infinitely many elements and be used together with other types of sets.
+  Such sets can represent infinitely many elements and be used within certain limitations together with other types of sets.

 - **Dynamic Data Views**:
   If you use set operations in `cantor`, you will define a dynamic data view on the underlying sets without doing any evaluation upfront.